blynkkk/blynk-library/README.md

 - With Blynk apps for **iOS** and **Android** apps you can easily build graphic interfaces for all of your projects by simply dragging and dropping widgets on your smartphone.
 It's a purely WYSIWG experience: no coding on iOS or Android required.

 - Hardware can connect to Blynk Cloud (open-source server) over the Internet using hardware connectivity on board, or with the use of various shields (Ethernet, WiFi, GSM, LTE, etc).
 Blynk Cloud is available for every user of Blynk **for free**.
-Local connection between over Bluetooth is also possible.
+Direct connection over Bluetooth is also possible.

 ![Blynk Banner](https://github.com/blynkkk/blynkkk.github.io/blob/master/images/GithubBanner.jpg)